Chandan-kr-tiwari/AeroBook/README.md

 | Notification Service | `http://localhost:3003` |
 | RabbitMQ management UI | `http://localhost:15672` (`admin` / `admin123`) |

-> Fill in once available: a Postman collection link and seeded admin demo
-> credentials, so a reviewer can hit the API without registering an account.

 **Note on local repo structure:** the current setup expects six separate clones kept in sync by folder name.
 Consolidating these into git submodules